bradbell/at_cascade/readme.rst

 Directories
 ===========
-The results for world_node are stored in
+The results for start_node are stored in

-    top_directory/world_node_id/dismod.db
+    top_directory/start_node_id/dismod.db

-where world_node_id is the node id for world_node and dismod.db is a dismod_at database.
+where start_node_id is the node id for start_node and dismod.db is a dismod_at database.
 The results for other nodes are stored in